-Most recent fiscal year ending before October 1, 2022 Do not report Federal Direct Student Loans (FDSL) anywhere in this section.
-Scholarships and Fellowships Current vear amount Prior vear amount Line No. 01 Pell grants (federal) Other federal grants (Do NOT include FDSL amounts) 02 03a Grants by state government Grants by local government 03b 04 Institutional grants Total revenue that funds scholarships and fellowships 05 CV=[C01+...+C04] Discounts and Allowances applied to tuition and fees 06 Discounts and Allowances applied to auxiliary enterprise revenues 07 Total Discounts and Allowances 80 CV=[C06+C07] (a) You may use the box below to provide additional context for the data you have reported above.
-Context notes will be posted on the College Navigator website.
-Therefore, you should write all context notes using proper grammar (e.g., complete sentences with punctuation) and common language that can be easily understood by students and parents (e.g., spell out acronyms).
+Line No. Scholarships and Fellowships Current year amount Prior year amoun 01 Pell grants (federal) 02 Other federal grants (Do NOT include FDSL amounts) 03a Grants by state government 03b Grants by local government 04 Institutional grants 05 Total revenue that funds scholarships and fellowships CV=[C01++C04] 06 Discounts and Allowances applied to tuition and fees 07 Discounts and Allowances applied to auxiliary enterprise revenues 08 Total Discounts and Allowances CV=[C06+C07]

+Grants by local government 04 Institutional grants 05 Total revenue that funds scholarships and fellowships CV=[C01++C04] 06 Discounts and Allowances applied to tuition and fees 07 Discounts and Allowances applied to auxiliary enterprise revenues 08 Total Discounts and Allowances CV=[C06+C07] • e box below to provide additional context for the data you have reported above.
+O • nerefore, you sho ne box below to provide additional context for the data you have reported above.
+Could write all context notes using proper grammar (e.g., complete sentences with dents and parents (e.g., spell out acronyms). • nerefore, you sho ould write all context notes using proper grammar (e.g., complete sentences with •